 - To critically investigate and analyse the historical and political processes and actors in the Middle East and their impacts on the contemporary economic, social, cultural and political landscape in the region. - To assess the effect of the local, regional and global power relations and rivalries in the Middle Eastern states and societies.
 To look critically into the role of these relationships in the 'making' and in the 'representation' of Middle East. - To understand several significant historical issues, actors, ruptures, critical turning points and transformatory processes in the region. - Linking these historical processes to the study of Middle East today and trying to make sense of contemporary events, conflicts, actors and issues in the Middle East. - To explore the role of bottom-up and top-down processes, discourses, subjectivities and identities; to bring subaltern, hidden, silenced, invisible and irrelevant to the surface.

-- Various books (available in our library)

-- Selected articles and scholarly or educational texts

-- Visual and online resources
+- Students are expected to read the news preferably from the regional resources every day! - Various books (available in our library) - Selected articles and scholarly or educational texts - Visual and online resources